The Agentic Coding FlywheelTL;DR Edition

 Why It's Useful

-When running cargo build, npm install, or multiple AI agents simultaneously, SRPS prevents your system from becoming unresponsive by automatically lowering the priority of known resource hogs.
+When running cargo build, npm install, or multiple AI agents, SRPS prevents unresponsive systems by lowering priority of known resource hogs.
+Safety-first: no automated process killing.
+Helper tools for diagnostics.

 Key Features